marktkimball/branch-hill-baptist/src/pages/missions/index.md

   Jesus gave the scope of missions when he said, “Go into all the world and preach the gospel...”
 If you are looking for ideas on how to effectively pray for our missionaries and their needs, please take a look at the information below.

-  We are delighted to be the home church to Thomas and Angie Castellaw who are serving in Germany and John and Debbie MacClennan who are serving in Scotland.
+  We are delighted to be the home church to Thomas and Angie Castellaw who are serving in Germany, John and Debbie MacLennan who are serving in Scotland and the Jose' Gomez family serving in Mexico.
 missionaries:
   - name: John and Debbie MacLennan
     subtitle: Scotland